 Disclaimer: I’m not an ice expert, I just share what I know.
 Do your own research before going on ice.

 The first thing is to check suitable ice conditions.
 Typically, this should be done by experienced people who would drill into the ice and check its thickness.
 Safe skating conditions are with the ice that is at least 10 cm (4 inches) thick.

-The thickness and safety of the ice can wary from place to place, so if you are going onto the unknown area, only go with someone experienced.
+The thickness and safety of the ice can vary from place to place, so if you are going onto an unknown area, only go with someone experienced.

 A good place to get a general understanding of the ice is iskart.no.
 It’s a map covering the whole of Norway.
 However, it’s based on public entries and people can be wrong sometimes.
 And remember that conditions can change quickly.

 In the popular ice areas, local authorities normally check the conditions and let the public know.
 Currently, the authorities in Baerum marked out the safe skating trail from Sandvika to Fornebu.
 Follow the Christmas trees in the ice.
 Unfortunately, many people ignore safer barriers and end up falling into ice which is thinner on the sides.
 For more information about the ice conditions you can call information telephone in Baerum: 800 81 818.
 More info here.

 If you decide to venture out onto the frozen water, take safety equipment with you.